-Some of the different liposuction techniques include the following:
+Some of the different liposuction methods include the following:

-Tumescent technique.
-The tumescent technique involves the injection of a large quantity of a medical solution
+Tumescent method.
+The tumescent method involves the injection of a large quantity of a medical solution

 into a fatty area.
 The medical solution is a combination of medicines that numb the

-area, as well as shrink the capillaries and prevent blood loss.
-Afterward, a tube
+area, as well as shrink the capillaries and blood vessels to prevent blood loss.
+Afterward,

-connected to a vacuum is inserted into the fat to be treated.
-The fat is then suctioned
+a tube connected to a vacuum is inserted into the fat to be treated.
+The fat is then

 Ultrasound-assisted lipoplasty.
-In the ultrasound-assisted lipoplasty, a special tube that produces ultrasound energy
+In the ultrasound-assisted lipoplasty, a special tube that makes ultrasound energy

 is used.
 This ultrasound energy breaks down the walls of the fat cells turning them